danielbryantuk/pact-workshop-jvm/README.md

 BUILD SUCCESSFUL
 ```
+The '[test:NO, validDate:2017-01-27T11:49:04.131, count:1000]' is the data received from the provider that is the return value from the loadProviderJson method, which gets printed to stdout.

 Don't forget to stop the dropwizard-provider that is running in the first terminal when you have finished this step.

 ## Step 2 - Client Tested but integration fails

+Checkout the 'step2' branch of this repo ```git checkout step2```

+Now we will modify the consumer Client, and make this pass local tests, but ultimately break
+when we attempt to integrate the consumer and provider.
+We see this type of failure
+occur when the consumer team is working with unvalidated assumptions about the
+provider, or the provider team has changed the API without telling the consumer
+team.

-Now lets get the client to use the data it gets back from the provider.
-Here is the updated client method that uses the returned data:
+Here is the updated client method that uses the returned data (note that the
+consumer now expects the date value to be returned as the "date" property within
+the JSON, and not "validDate" which we used before):

 *consumer/src/main/groovy/au/com/dius/pactworkshop/consumer/Client.groovy:*